MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/dall-e.md

 ## Writing image prompts

-Your image prompts should describe the content you want to see in the image, as well as the visual style of image.
+Your image prompts should describe the content you want to see in the image, and the visual style of image.

 When writing prompts, consider that the image generation APIs come with a content moderation filter.
 If the service recognizes your prompt as harmful content, it doesn't generate an image.
 For more information, see [Content filtering](../concepts/content-filter.md).